StructuresComp/Shrinky-Dink/README.md

 <!-- Add description -->
 ## Description
-This repository contains the files used to simulate the soft kirigami structures in the paper "Design of bistable soft deployable structures via a Kirigami-inspired planar fabrication approach" by
+This repository contains the files used to simulate the soft kirigami structures in the paper "Directed Shape Morphing using Kirigami-enhanced Thermoplastics" by
-Mrunmayi Mungekar, Vishal Kackar, Shyan Shokrazadeh, Wenzhong Yan, Leixin Ma*, and Mohammad K. Jawed*.
+Mrunmayi Mungekar, Sanjith Menon, M. Ravi Shankar, and M. Khalid Jawed.

 <!-- Add table of contents -->
 ## Table of Contents